cellml/libcellml/docs/theory/theory_ode_solutions.rst

   This is known as the *gradient function evaluation* step, and includes anything and everything - including other unknown variables, constants, etc - which affect the gradient of this variable.
-- The initial condition for the variable so we have somewhere to start from.
+- An initial condition for the variable so we have somewhere to start from.
-  If this value is dependent on other variable values, it must nonetheless be known at the time of submitting the solver.  **TODO check whether this is allowed in the generator?? **
+  If this value is dependent on other variable values, it must nonetheless be known at the time of submitting the solver.  **TODO** check whether this is allowed in the generator??
 - How large a step to take through the independent variable space (like time).
   This is often made consistent between all variables so that their solutions progress together, though adaptive step sizing methods (in which the step